pwoodworth-jefcoats/climate-indicators/Indicator_Dashboard/Descriptions/PDO_description.md

 research.

 **Status of the Indicator**
-The PDO was negative in 2024.
-The index ranged from -3.04 to -1.07 over the course of the year.
-This is within the range of values observed previously in the time series.
+The PDO was negative in 2025.
+The index ranged from -3.59 to -0.892 over the course of the year.
+This represents the strongest negative value in the time series, with the next two lowest values occurring in 2024 and 1894.

 **Indicator Data**
 Description: The PDO is often described as a long-lived El Niño-like